garbage bags on the street

 Disposing of household hazardous waste can be relatively simple.
 Many states have recycling collection programs that turn hazardous materials into less dangerous materials.

-However, some chemicals cannot be recycled due to their volatility.
-In this case, they have to be destroyed.
+However, you may not be able to recycle all chemicals due to their volatility.
+In this case, they must be destroyed.
 There are three main methods to dispose of hazardous waste — treatment plants, surface storage and secure landfills.

 Treatment plants are the most sanitary way to dispose of hazardous materials.
-These plants are designed to destroy waste using chemical, biological or thermal methods.
-Incineration is the most used treatment because it can completely eliminate most waste quickly and efficiently.
-However, the possibility of air pollution is a significant concern.
+Engineers design these plants to destroy waste using chemical, biological or thermal methods.
+For instance, incineration is the most used treatment because it can completely eliminate most waste quickly and efficiently.
+Yet, the possibility of air pollution is a significant concern.

 Chemical treatments include using mixtures of destructive compounds, such as oxidation and reduction, to break down harmful substances.
 As with incineration, there is the concern that the chemical treatments will produce toxic by-products.

 Some treatment plants use biological methods to dispose of certain organic wastes.
-One form of biological disposal is called landfarming.
+Landfarming is one form of biological disposal.
 This technique mixes waste with soil containing microorganisms to break down harmful substances.

 Another process used in treatment plants is physical treatments, such as solidification.
-This method captures waste in concrete or asphalt mixed with lime and water to form a block of cement that can be used for other purposes.
+This method captures waste in concrete or asphalt mixed with lime and water, forming a block of cement used for other purposes.

 Surface Storage

-If hazardous wastes cannot be treated, they go to a surface facility.
+Hazardous wastes go to a surface facility if they’re untreatable.
 These include common landfills and waste storage facilities.
 However, this method of disposal is not ideal because of the negative environmental impact it can have.

 On-site waste storage facilities must comply with strict regulations, such as protecting waste piles from wind and erosion so harmful materials don’t return to the environment.
 The facility uses advanced monitoring and control systems to prevent the generation of leachate — a fluid that percolates through piles of waste and becomes toxic.

 Waste storage facilities use an open lagoon system to store hazardous liquid waste.
-These lagoons must be made with clay soils and membrane liners to ensure harmful chemicals don’t seep back into the ground.
+These lagoons must have clay soils and membrane liners to ensure harmful chemicals don’t seep back into the ground.
 These lagoons do not effectively treat waste.

 Additionally, many older surface storage facilities fall into disrepair and risk contaminating the surrounding land and water supply.
 Governments are making an effort to identify and remediate these facilities.